Anniversary (2025 film): Production

 It was announced in May 2023 that Jan Komasa would be directing the film.
 Lori Rosene-Gambino wrote the screenplay.
-The cast includes Diane Lane, Kyle Chandler, Madeline Brewer, Zoey Deutch, Phoebe Dynevor, Mckenna Grace and Daryl McCormack.
+The cast includes Diane Lane, Kyle Chandler, Madeline Brewer, Zoey Deutch, Phoebe Dynevor, Mckenna Grace, and Daryl McCormack.
 Filming began in Dublin, Ireland, in July 2023.
 Production was initially affected as a result of the 2023 WGA/SAG-AFTRA strike, but the film was later granted a waiver to continue production.

 Release

 Anniversary was released by Lionsgate Films on October 29, 2025.
 Shortly after its release, Frank Wuliger, a partner at Gersh representing director Jan Komasa, said that he believed that Lionsgate "buried [Anniversary] because it is incendiary", while producer Nick Wechsler said that the film was difficult to market due to audiences being "afraid" of political films.

+Anniversary started streaming on UK and Ireland Netflix on February 1, 2026.
+It entered the Film Chart at No 2, and then immediately went to No 1 where it stayed for most of that first week.
+As of February 12, 2026, it was still in the Top 4 films.

+Anniversary started streaming on Hulu in the U.S. on March 13, 2026.
+It entered the Film Chart at No 8, and quickly went to No 1 the next day (March 14).